 The Group is legally required to fulfill certain obligations under its Department of Environment and Natural Resources (DENR) issued Environmental Compliance Certificate when it abandons depleted mine pits and under Section 8 of the Land Lease Agreement upon its termination or cancellation.
 Significant estimates and assumptions are made in determining the provision for decommissioning and site rehabilitation as there are numerous factors that will affect the ultimate liability.
 These factors include estimates of the extent and costs of rehabilitation activities, technological changes, regulatory changes, cost increases, and changes in discount rates.
 Those uncertainties may result in future actual expenditure differing from the amounts currently provided.
-An increase in decommissioning and site rehabilitation costs would increase the carrying amount of the related mining assets and increase noncurrent liabilities.
-The provision at reporting date represents management's best estimate of the present value of the future rehabilitation costs required.
-Assumptions used to compute the decommissioning and site rehabilitation costs are reviewed and updated annually.
+An increase in decommissioning and site rehabilitation costs would increase the production cost and increase noncurrent liabilities.
+The provision at reporting date represents management's best estimate of the present value of the future rehabilitation costs are reviewed and updated annually.